 However, state law allows members to record communications that he or she could lawfully hear or record.
-Penal Code § 633 see also People v Lucero 190 Cal.
+Penal Code § 633 see also People v.
+Lucero 190 Cal.
 App.
 3d 1065, 1069.
-Member are not required to obtain consent from the public prior to recording when the member is lawfully in the area where the recording takes place.
+Members are not required to obtain consent from members of the public prior to recording when the member is lawfully in the area where the recording takes place.